gordonwatts/hep-programming-hints/awkward-hints.md

 In this snippet, we created a `Point` class for individual records and a `PointArray` for arrays of those records, then registered them under the `"point"` key in `ak.behavior`.
 This allows calling `distance` on either a single record or an array of records.
 (Note: If an array was created *before* the behavior was registered, you may need to recreate it via `ak.Array(old_array)` to re-instantiate with the new behavior.)

+Note that it was possible to add extra fields to a record with the `Momentum3D` (or any other) behavior. `Momentum3D` will ignore the extra fields, and we can reference them normally.
+This prevents having to make lots of nested records for a single object (e.g. a jet 4-vector with properties like JVT (Jet Vertex Fraction)).

 ## Adding a New Field to Records

 To add a new field to an existing record-type Awkward Array, you can use **`ak.with_field`**.
 This function returns a new array with the additional field (it does not modify in-place).
 For example, let's add a field `"z"` to each record in an array: